Rainier Avenue Paving & Traffic Calming Upgrades

 COMMUNITY INPUT

-We have been seeking community input since September of 2021 and are planning to keep the survey up until November 1, 2022.
+We have been seeking community input since September of 2021, with significant community engagement taking place before and after the installation of the demonstration project.
 Outreach has included:

 • Mailers